brexhq/substation/internal/transform/README.md

 # transform

-Contains interfaces and methods for transforming data as it is moved between a source and a sink.
+Contains interfaces and methods for transforming data as it moves from a source to a sink.

 Each transform must select from both the data and kill channels to prevent goroutine leaks (learn more about goroutine leaks [here](https://www.ardanlabs.com/blog/2018/11/goroutine-leaks-the-forgotten-sender.html)).